-Ranch Air Fryer Kale Chips cook up crispy and perfect in the air fryer in under 10 minutes, including the time needed to make delicious from-scratch ranch seasoning.
+Air Fryer Kale Chips cook up crispy and perfect in under 10 minutes, including the time needed to make delicious from-scratch ranch seasoning (or whatever seasoning you choose!).

-Y’all, I made air fryer kale chips.
+Y’all, I made kale chips in my air fryer.
 No big deal.

 Actually, for me, this is a huge deal.
 I never make my own kale chips anymore, because for some reason spreading pieces of kale in a single layer on baking sheets feels too inefficient to me.

-I eat kale chips by the handful, and even two baking sheets of chips just feels like so few, considering how long they need to bake.
+But I do love to eat kale chips by the handful, and even two baking sheets of chips just feels like so few, considering how long they need to bake.
 I know, I’m a child.

 I’ve been crazy about my air fryer ever since it landed on our doorstep.
 These air fryer kale chips are my latest air frying adventure, but be sure to also try my Crispy Air Fried Tofu and Air Fryer Avocado Fries.
 You won’t be sorry!